meetkabeershah/meetkabeershah.github.io/_posts/2020-7-4-How-to-implement-higher-order-components-in-React-js.md

 A higher order component is a chunk of code that enables a developer to reuse React js component across an app.

-We will not go into detailed theory as that is not the reason of this post.
+In this post, we'll share a working demo of how the HOCs are implemented in React js.
+We will not go into detailed theory as this is not the objective of this post.

-The below is a working example of how a HOC is implemented in React js:
+The below is a working demo of how a HOC is implemented in React js:

 <iframe width="100%" height="300" src="//jsfiddle.net/nordible/uax7nwyp/embedded/result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>